hipe/tmx/lib/skylab/test-support/doc/issues/004-the-quickie-narrative.md

 to load and start running one file (or changeset) of tests should not take longer than the time it takes you to swallow.

+As well we wanted a test runner that 1) would be able to run the tests on one spec file with an implementation that lives in one file that hovers around 1000 lines of code; and 2) we hated what rspec did to our exception stacks.

-It is not a replacement for RSpec (depening on how you use RSpec), it is just a means to an end of writing RSpec-compatible tests that can run much faster during development provided that you want to run only 1 file and are doing something "simple" (for various definitions
+Quickie is not a replacement for RSpec (depening on how you use RSpec);
+it is just a means to an end of writing RSpec-compatible tests that can run much faster during development provided that you want to run only 1 file and are doing something "simple" (for various definitions